Chart Color Schemes

 Kensington features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Kensington's dwelling structure, as per the latest Census, consisted of 21.1% houses and 78.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 26.9% houses and 73.1% other dwellings.
-Home ownership in Kensington was at 24.8%, with mortgaged dwellings at 18.9% and rented ones at 56.2%.
-The median monthly mortgage repayment in the area was $2,760, below Sydney metro's average of $3,033.
+Home ownership in Kensington was at 24.8%, with the rest being mortgaged (18.9%) or rented (56.2%).
+The median monthly mortgage repayment in Kensington was $2,760, below Sydney metro's average of $3,033.
 Median weekly rent in Kensington was $500, compared to Sydney metro's $550.
-Nationally, Kensington's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Nationally, Kensington's mortgage repayments were higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing